Can I Monetize Patents Through Licensing Without Selling Them

 Types of Patent Licensing Agreements

 Depending on what you want to achieve, what nature your invention has and the prevailing market condition, there are different kinds of licensing agreements that one can benefit from.
-Here’s how the most common licensing structures break it down :
+Here’s how the most common licensing structures break it down:

 1. Exclusivity License

-An exclusive license grants upon the licensee an exclusivity right to exploit patented inventions in a defined territory or market space.
+An exclusive license grants the licensee an exclusivity right to exploit patented inventions in a defined territory or market space.
 Exclusive License Agreement: And there, too, it is contemplated that the licensor covenants that he shall not license the patent to any other party.
-This is the primary form of licensing where the licensee highly cares for the invented product, is willing to spend within the process of commercialization, therefore he pays the increased amount of the royalty rate or even out-and-out some sum to the licensor for granting him permission for licensing of patents.
+This is the primary form of licensing where the licensee highly cares for the invented product and is willing to spend within the process of commercialization, therefore he pays the increased amount of the royalty rate or even out-and-out some sum to the licensor for granting him permission for licensing of patents.

-Advantages of Exclusive License:
+Advantages of Exclusive Licences:

 • This offers the scope for more royalty or a payback.